Note: The following information is for Adults. If you are looking for youth programs, see our Youth Leagues & Camps.

 - Attend a free 2-hour Intro Session or Skills Clinic to try the sport or work on a specific skill.

-- Register for our 11 week League Camp for Beginners and learn by playing!
-(Offered June - August)
+- Register for our 11-week Summer Camp for Beginners and learn by playing!

 - Bookmark our Players Guide to reference for detailed tips and instruction.